aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

                     <h2>AMI ID: <?php echo $ami_id ?></h2>
 ```
 ##### 2. Update the stack with a new template:

 `cfn-hup` will detect changes in metadata section, and will automatically deploy the new version.

+1. Goto the CloudFormation console
+1. Select your existing EC2 stack.
+1. Update the stack with a new template.

 ##### 3. Verify that changes has been deployed successfully

 Open a new browser window in private mode and enter the `WebsiteURL` (you can get the WebsiteURL from the _Outputs_ tab of the CloudFormation console).
 You should see AMI ID added to the page, simillar to the picture bellow.